1 What is Caching

 This makes a measurable difference:

-In the demo app, the project model has associations not only with the user model, but with many other models too.
+The project model has associations not only with the user model, but with many other models too.
 If we include them all, we end up with a sizable reduction in SQL queries:

 @project = Project.includes(:users, :roles, :assets, :urls, :tags).friendly.find(params[:id])